drreynolds/smuhpc-workshop/source/session_4.rst

 * If you just type ``make`` at the command line, only the first *target* is run.

-As an example, examine the Makefile from Lab 1.
+As an example, examine the Makefile from session 3.
 Here, all of the lines are either blank or are comment lines except for the two:

 .. code-block:: makefile